mxdvl/clare/content/words/blue-skies.md

 They exhibit all

-In hope of being adored.
+In hope of being adored

 After raining down upon those